 Loyola Economics Forum

-Vice President: Julia Philips-Roth
+Vice President: Sophia Cataldo

 Faculty Advisor: Marc Hayford

 Loyola Limited is Loyola University Chicago's undergraduate student run and managed business enterprises, committed to providing an exceptional experiential learning opportunity for all employees while providing the highest quality of service to the customer.
+Loyola Limited is part of the Loyola Business Leadership Hub, housed in the Quinlan School of Business.

 There are a variety of employment opportunities at Loyola Limited, and the company welcomes applicants from any field of study.
 Loyola Limited offers positions in finance, accounting, marketing, communications, public relations, human resources, operations, customer relations, management, web & graphic design, and more.